khaeru/sdmx/doc/implementation.rst

 Multiple versions of the SDMX standards have been published:

 - 2.0 in November 2005.
-- 2.1 in August 2011; published at the ISO in January 2013; and revised multiple times since.
+- 2.1 in August 2011; published at the International Standards Organization (ISO) in January 2013; and revised multiple times since.
 - 3.0 in October 2022.

 For the current package, :mod:`sdmx`: